encoredev/encore/docs/how-to/entgo-orm.md

 database exists and the migrations can be created.

 First, create the `migrations` directory in the `usr` system and add an empty migration named `1_init.up.sql`.
-This migration is necessary for encore to pick up the system as a [database](/docs/develop/databases) system.
+This migration is necessary for Encore to pick up the system as a [database](/docs/develop/databases) system.
 Run this command to have Encore build the application and create the database:

 ```shell